Portrait of KERN founder and specialist Nils Koerber smiling, in black and white

 Basically, there are three reasons why transferors find it so difficult to let go:

 1. The entrepreneur lacks a vision or a goal for the time after.
 This would be the decisive motivation for this important step.
-What should I look forward to and why should I let go when nothing is ‘waiting’ for me?
+What should I look forward to and why should I let go if nothing is ‘waiting’ for me?

 2. Many company leaders also feel that they themselves are being called into question with the handover.
 And it doesn’t matter whether you sell the company or hand it over to the next generation.